-The Ethics Department provides ethics advice to Arizona lawyers about their own future conduct, creates and presents various CLE seminars, and staffs the Ethics Advisory Group.
+The Ethics Department provides ethics advice to Arizona lawyers and legal paraprofessionals about their own future conduct, creates and presents various CLE seminars, and staffs the Ethics Advisory Group (EAG).
 The Ethics Department does not handle lawyer discipline.
 Attorney-client disputes and allegations of misconduct are resolved through the Lawyer Regulation Department.

 Rules of Professional Conduct

 FAQs on Legal Paraprofessionals (LP) and Alternative Business Structures (ABS)

 Arizona Supreme Court's Ethics Advisory Committee

 The Arizona Supreme Court's Ethics Advisory Committee (EAC), was created pursuant to Rule 42.1, Ariz.
 R. Sup.
 Ct., and Administrative Order No. 2018-110.
 The EAC may issue opinions on lawyer ethics, professionalism and the unauthorized practice of law.
 Pursuant to Rule 42.1(h) proposed ethics opinions must be open for 90 days for public comment.
 After the public comment period ends, EAC will consider all submitted comments.